nunofachada/perfandpubtools/README.md

 These scripts are generic and work with any computational experiment profiled with the [GNU time] command.

-These scripts are currently not working with Octave due to `strread` not yet supporting some format specifiers used in the [get_time](get_time.m) function.

 ### File format

 Default output of [GNU time] command.